HK Electric Investments and HK Electric Investments (OTCMKTS:HKCVF) Trading Up 1%

-Shares of HK Electric Investments and HK Electric Investments Limited (OTCMKTS:HKCVF) traded up 1% on Wednesday .
+HK Electric Investments and HK Electric Investments Limited (OTCMKTS:HKCVF)’s share price was up 1% during mid-day trading on Wednesday .
 The company traded as high as $1.00 and last traded at $1.00.
-12,500 shares changed hands during trading, an increase of 4,067% from the average session volume of 300 shares.
+Approximately 12,500 shares traded hands during mid-day trading, an increase of 4,067% from the average daily volume of 300 shares.
 The stock had previously closed at $0.99.

 HK Electric Investments and HK Electric Investments Company Profile (OTCMKTS:HKCVF)